Skip to main content

 U.S. Military Service

 Joining the military offers you a chance to serve your country, make a career in the service, and/or earn money toward a future college education.
-You'll also earn valuable work experience that you can apply to civilian jobs once you get discharged. www.usmilitary.com
+You'll also earn valuable work experience that you can apply to civilian jobs once you get discharged.
+Choosing this path will give you travel opportunities, benefits/insurance, and tax-free room & board. https://www.military.com/join-armed-forces

 • Students must take and rank high on the ASVAB (Armed Services Vocational Aptitude Battery)